Mgarcia-pajarel/Exercises-Proofs-of-Concept/FETCH/readme.md

 - What metric do you use to assign a numerical value to the similarity?

-**I decided to use mathematics to come up with a metric that could make sense.
-There is an extended number of research in this area.
-Different approaches exists that try to come up with ways to measure the similarity between two texts.
+**I decided to use math to come up with a metric that could make sense.
+There is a lot of research in this area.
+Different approaches exist that try to come up with ways to measure the similarity between two texts.
 Some of those are:**

 1. [Hamming distance](http://en.wikipedia.org/wiki/Hamming_distance)
 2. [Levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance)
 3. [Damerau–Levenshtein distance](http://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance)
 4. [Jaro–Winkler distance](http://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance)

-**Some of these methods, as well as many others, have their own libraries created.
-You indicated below that only standard libraries could be used.
+**Some of these methods and others have their own software libraries.
+Instructions below stated that only standard libraries could be used.
 For that reason, I am defining a function in Python while only using the _numpy_ library in Python.**

 **Two identical texts will have a value of 1, two completely different texts will have a value of 0.
-Text with similarities will have a ratio of a number between 0 and 1.
-As an example, for text sample 1 and sample 2 my code provides a value of 0.8753541076487252.
+Texts with similarities will have a ratio of a number between 0 and 1.
+For example, for text sample 1 and sample 2 my code provides a value of 0.8753541076487252.
 For text sample 1 and sample 3 the value is 0.4681404421326398.
 For sample 2 and 3 this value is 0.4589308996088657.
-We can easily convert those to percentage (%) if desired.**
+We can easily convert those to percentage (%) if desired.
+This means that samples 1 and 2 are more similar than 1 and 3 or 2 and 3.**

 - What type of data structures should be used?
 (Hint: Dictionaries and lists are particularly helpful data structures that can be leveraged to calculate the similarity of two pieces of text.)

 **I am using a matrix and vectors in memory to calculate the number of deletions, additions and substitutions needed to make two texts the same.
-Please see the Levenshtein distance link above to see the mathematical model.**
+Please see the Levenshtein distance link above to review the underlying mathematical model.**

 **INSTRUCTIONS TO RUN THE CODE**